ec-europa/atomium/README.md

 *atomium_drupal_get_breadcrumb()* is an atomium internal function written only for the breadcrumb handling.
-Instead of calling *menu_get_active_breadcrumb()*, it calls *atomium_menu_get_active_breadcrumb()* which is also a custom Atomium function that, instead of returning an array of raw HTML links, returns an array of render array.
+Instead of calling *menu_get_active_breadcrumb()*, it calls *atomium_menu_get_active_breadcrumb()* which is also a custom Atomium function that, instead of returning an array of raw HTML links, returns an array of render arrays.

 This is why, in *page.tpl.php*, instead of writing: